-The lnput section provides file dialog buttons to locate the necessary structural input, parameter files, and the target data (Hessian LOG file).
-During the course of the optimzation ffTK will call on the molecular dynamics program NAMD to perform short geometry optimization calculations in the background.
-Accordingly, NAMD must be installed on your local system, and the location of the executable binary should be provided in the lnput.
+The Input section provides a QM Software selector menu, and file dialog buttons to locate the necessary structural input, parameter files, and the target data (Hessian LOG file).
+During the course of the optimization ffTK will call on the molecular dynamics program NAMD to perform short geometry optimization calculations in the background.
+Accordingly, NAMD must be installed on your local system, and the location of the executable binary should be provided in the Input.
 Finally, a location and filename for writing the output from the optimization is required.